There are several types of employment relationship. In this article, we’ll look at part-time, fixed-term and fixed-term contracts.

 On the other hand, a performance contract has the advantage that if you earn less than CZK 10,000 per month, you will only pay withholding tax and will not be charged health or social security.

-When concluding both agreements, it is important to specify the agreed work, the agreed scope of work and the period for which the agreement is concluded.
-Other details may, of course, be negotiated or regulated by internal regulations.
+When entering into both agreements, it is important to specify the agreed work, the agreed scope of work and the period of time for which the agreement is concluded.
+Other details can of course be negotiated or regulated by internal regulations.

 Both agreements must be in writing but are not subject to many of the provisions of the Labour Code.
 These include, for example, entitlement to severance pay on termination of employment, working and rest periods, with the proviso that the performance of work may not exceed 12 hours in any consecutive 24-hour period, holidays, termination of employment, remuneration other than the minimum wage, etc.